 Upon involuntary military call-up, a student so affected will be granted a withdrawal from courses with a full refund.
-If 70% of the coursework has been completed, no refund will be granted and an incomplete will be activated and remain in force until one year after completion of active status.
-If the statute of limitations is exceeded, a grade of W will be assigned automatically.
+If 70% of the coursework has been completed, no refund will be granted.
+Instead, an incomplete grade will be assigned with a deadline for submission of remaining coursework of one year from the last date of active student status.
+If the student does not submit the outstanding coursework by the incomplete deadline, a grade of W will be assigned automatically.